techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Linux Automation and Networking/CronJobs.md

 ##  Difficulties
-I didn't know which one to choose when presented with a choice and went for the suggested - easiest with a big arrow:
+I didn't know which one to choose when presented with a choice and went for the suggested - easiest with a big arrow::-)

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/d748cd85-813a-4992-92bc-75cd831cc2ae)